jlduan/fba/docs/_build/html/_sources/tutorials/crispr_screening/PRJNA358686/tutorial.rst.txt

    :width: 350px
    :align: center

-As for read 2, the GC content of sgRNAs is quite even.
-The first 20 bases are sgRNA sequences.
+Regarding read 2, the GC content of sgRNAs is uniformly distributed.
+It should be noted that the first 20 bases correspond to the sgRNA sequences.

 |pic1| |pic2|